Generic Name: mycophenolic acid (MYE koe phe NOLE ik AS id)

 Where can I get more information?

-- Your pharmacist can provide more information about Myfortic.
+- Your doctor or pharmacist can provide more information about Myfortic.

 - Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Myfortic only for the indication prescribed.